 The shrimp were nicely arranged in the boxes and appeared reasonable in size and quality.
 I found them to be very bouncy in texture which was nice.

 The cajun sauce was packaged into separate containers.
 I was quite looking forward to having the sauce with the shrimp as the sauce is one of the highlights of a seafood boil experience.
 Unfortunately, the sauce was a great disappointment as it was simply too salty, too garlicky and too overpowering.
 In comparison, the signature sauce at The Captain’s Boil is much appealing in terms of flavour.
 The Holy Crab’s sauce did not meet my expectations.
 Put it this way, my husband and I decided to forgo the sauce and just eat the shrimp on its own because the sauce was so unpleasant.
+Maybe next time we should go somewhere else and try the infamous dungeness crab San Francisco, apparently they are amazing.

 Surprisingly, the crispy chicken fingers were the highlight of the meal.
 That doesn’t say much considering the seafood boil was supposed to be the highlight.
 The fries were OK and could have done without the seasoning they applied.